sjweil9/coordinator_api/README.md

 # Coordinator API

 Coordinator is a mobile app for concurrent editing of To-Do lists.
 Users can add friends and invite them to collaborate on lists, where each can mark tasks as claimed or completed with real-time updates to all other list collaborators.
+This is a personal project developed for the purpose of learning React Native.
+It is not intended for any commerical use.

 This is the backend API for the App, hosted at https://github.com/sjweil9/coordinator_app / https://expo.io/@sjweil9/coordinator_app